mrnnasir/project_shopping_mall/README.md

     - Correlation between shopping mall and gender
 - Younger aged customer may pay more for book, food & beverage & older people may spend more money to clothing, cosmetics and technology
     - Correlation between average price and category on age level
+- Young people tend to buy more products than older people
+    - Correlation between age and quantity on an average
 - Male may pay more for gadgets than female, while female pays more for clothing and cosmetics
     - Correlation between average price and category on age level for male and female